GetSimpl/simpl-android-maven-repo/README.md

 # Simpl Android SDK

 ## Version 1.1.8 Release Notes
 1. Removed SimplButton that was deprecated in the last release.
+2. Added new gateway in SMS listener

 ## Version 1.1.7 Release Notes
 1. Deprecated SimplUserApprovalListener and added new SimplUserApprovalListenerV2 with button_text as param to be used in the UI.